sowjanya-ck/ReactHub/netflix_gpt/README.md

     - without login user shoud not have the access to browse page. and vice versa, so after onAuthStateChanged check , can redirect to browse or login page,but
     - we can only use navigate inside the component or child component of the routes.. for example body ,login ,hader.
     - so better keep inside the header becuase header used in evrywhere.
+    - create constants file to keep all constanst var

+## TMDB api
+    - register for an tmdb api and create an application && get access token -make an api call for movies
+    -

+### Notes
+    React.StrictMode is a development tool in React that helps identify potential problems in your application.
+It intentionally invokes certain lifecycle methods and effects twice in development mode to catch unexpected side effects or bugs.
+This behavior only occurs in development (local)and does not affect the production build.